darasus/ai-blog/content/beach-houses-7-is-a-dreamy-masterpiece.md

   sound.
 The sound is both warm and inviting, but also bittersweet, melancholic and even at times, somewhat haunting.
 It's a record that is perfect for rainy days, and definitely for dreaming.
+intro: >-
+  There are certain albums that feel like a personal gift.
+Not because they're about you, but because they give you something that you need at exactly that moment in time.
+'7' is one of those albums for me this year.

+  This is the seventh release from the Baltimore-based band and is as much a departure from their earlier work as their previous album 'Depression Cherry' was from its predecessor 'Bloom'.
+Where the former was dark and sultry, the latter felt light and airy.
+And now with this new record, we get something in between...
 ---

 ## Musically, '7' is a departure from their earlier work